There are plenty of words that come to mind when people bring up Nerf guns: fun, powerful, fast––but is safe one of them?

 Just the thought of a kid losing his/her vision from a Nerf dart scares me.

 Back in February, the Daily Mail reported on a young girl who had been struck in the eye by her brother’s Nerf gun and ended up going to the hospital as a result.
 Thankfully, she received no lasting damage, but it was a wakeup call for many parents.

 It goes without saying that this tragedy would have been prevented had the little boy and his sister been using protective eyewear while playing with their Nerf weapons; in fact, that’s something that Hasbro––the makers of Nerf––strongly recommend and even market.

-Frankly, everyone who is using Nerf guns––young and old alike––should be putting on protective eyewear before they play.
+Frankly, everyone who is using Nerf guns––young children and old alike––should be putting on protective eyewear before they play.
 It falls into the same category as buckling up in the car or putting on a helmet when biking.

 You Might Like: Best Nerf Eye Protection for Kids

 Generally, unless a Nerf gun has been modified to be more powerful than it would normally be, it shouldn’t be powerful enough to leave welts on skin as long as it’s being used correctly.
-The main injuries that come from Nerf guns are eye-related, and as we’ve mentioned, that can be avoided easily with the use of protective eyewear.
+The main injuries that come from Nerf blasters are eye-related, and as we’ve mentioned, that can be avoided easily with the use of protective eyewear.

 That said, as the folks over at Gizmodo pointed out, Australia has recently decided to ban certain Nerf guns.

 The Nerf Rival series certainly could fall into the “too powerful” category, as they are capable of launching darts at speeds up to 70 MPH.
 This is too fast for most parents to be comfortable letting small children use, although for older Nerf users who are capable of playing responsibly, it shouldn’t be too much trouble.